Ny0n/TanksAI/README.md

-# Projet So6
+# Tanks! (with AI)
-3D top down Tank shooter game with AI
+3D top down Tank shooter game with AI made on Unity.

 ## Context
-This game has been made for educational purpose during the first year of the Msc Video Game programming in Gaming Campus with the supervision of Matthieu GOLSENNE.
+This game has been made for educational purposes during the first year of the Msc Video Game programming in Gaming Campus with the supervision of Matthieu GOLSENNE.

 #### Objective
 Learn about AI on Unity.

 #### Technology used
 Unity 2020.3
 C#

 #### Group
-Flavien MERITTO
+Flavien MERITTO (me)
 Lionel JANIN
-Killian PEREZ (myself)
+Killian PEREZ

-#### Time to realize it
+#### Time to do it
 1 month

 ## Acquired skills